masala/masala-parser/README.md

 ## Improvement with Extractor Bundle

 We have used a complex combinator that shows us how to parse character by character.
-But you can build or use higher level parsers to do the same job. **Parser combinator JS** offers an Extractor Bundle that could replace all of your regexp extractions.
+But you can build or use higher level parsers to do the same job. **Masala Parser** offers an Extractor Bundle that could replace all of your regexp extractions.